How do I set up a future for my grandkids?

 Consider equity release

 Another way to give your grandchildren a lump sum of cash is to release some of the money tied up in your house.
-If you’re over 55 and mortgage-free, you could see if you’re eligible for equity release
+If you’re a homeowner aged 55 and over, you could see if you’re eligible for equity release

-Taking out equity release normally means a lifetime mortgage, which is a long-term loan secured on your home.
+Taking out equity release most commonly means a lifetime mortgage, which is a long-term loan secured on your home.
 There are no monthly repayments required and the loan and interest are normally repaid from the sale of your home when you die or go into long-term care, subject to terms and conditions.
+Interest builds up through the life of the mortgage and is charged on the total amount borrowed and the interest already added.
+This quickly increases the amount you owe.
 This means that the amount of inheritance you can leave behind will be reduced.
 Taking out equity release can also affect your tax position and eligibility for welfare benefits.

 Inheritance tax